 Kesselrun is a Canadian mineral exploration company based in Thunder Bay, Ontario.
-The Company's principal focus is its Bluffpoint property ("Bluffpoint"), covering 4,608 hectares located in Bluffpoint Lake Township, with portions extending into the townships of Lawrence Lake, Napanee Lake and Barker Bay in the Kenora Mining Division of Northwestern Ontario, and its Huronian Property, covering 154 contiguous unpatented mining claims totaling 4,800 hectares, plus four patented mining claims totaling 404.3 hectares located in Moss Township, Thunder Bay Mining Division, Ontario.
+The Company's principal focus is its Bluffpoint property ("Bluffpoint"), covering approximately 4,608 hectares located in Bluffpoint Lake Township, with portions extending into the townships of Lawrence Lake, Napanee Lake and Barker Bay in the Kenora Mining Division of Northwestern Ontario, and its Huronian Property, covering 154 contiguous unpatented mining claims totaling approximately 4,800 hectares, plus four patented mining claims totaling approximately 4,800 hectares, plus four patented mining claims totaling approximately 404.3 hectares located in Moss Township, Thunder Bay Mining Division, Ontario.
 The Company does not have any assets or mineral properties that are in production.

-The Company was incorporated on May 18, 2011, under the laws of British Columbia and was a capital pool company ("CPC") under the TSX Venture Exchange ("TSX-V") Policy 2.4.
+The Company was incorporated on May 18, 2011, pursuant to the Business Corporations Act, British Columbia, and was a capital pool company ("CPC") under the TSX Venture Exchange ("TSX-V") Policy 2.4.
 On July 18, 2012, the Company completed its qualifying transaction by entering into a property option agreement to acquire 100% interest in Bluffpoint property and changing its name to "Kesselrun Resources Ltd."